|MS online | admission | competencies | curriculum & prerequisites | financial information | orientation | online faculty|

 Year 2, Fall

-- Practicum in Pre-Clinical/Clinical Teaching: This course provides the student with guided experiences in teaching foundation and advanced clinical skills.
-The seminar will focus on the theory and practices of clinical instruction and clinical supervision, as they relate to psychomotor skill development, competency-based evaluation systems, student mentoring and remediation.
+- DENTED 630 - Practicum in Pre-Clinical/Clinical Teaching: This course provides the student with guided experiences in teaching foundation and advanced clinical skills.
+The seminar will focus on the theory and practices of clinical instruction and clinical supervision, as they relate to psychomotor skill development, competency-based evaluation systems.
+In addition, CODA standards, dealing with students in difficulty, promotion of critical thinking/self-directed learning, faculty calibration, evidence-based teaching, and professionalism and ethics will be applied to the role of the pre-clinical and clinical instructor.

 Year 2, Winter